echeran/smile-of-murugan/webbook/chapter19.md

 Another major group deals with problems of marriage and family-life; three stories deal with widowhood.
-There are no love 1 There is a relatively very good collection of Tamil short stories, published by the Sahitya Akademi in 1959 under the editorship of the late A. Chidambaranatha Chettiar, entitled simply *Cirukataik kalaňciyam*.
-Why has not *this* short-story collection been translated *in* toto into English and published rather than The *Plough and* the *Stars*, is beyond my comprehension.

-stories in the Western sense: the relationship between man and woman develops either within marriage (if it at all develops!), or, if there is some attachment and affection outside marriage, the
+There are no love stories in the Western sense: the relationship between man and woman develops either within marriage (if it at all develops!), or, if there is some attachment and affection outside marriage, the